 In the same line, (Rumberger, R., et al., 1990) analyzed the mechanisms by which families influence children´s decision of leaving school, through a survey conducted in one Californian high school.
 The research concludes that family exerts an important influence on dropout behavior and that dropouts are more likely in households with permissive parenting style and less involvement of the parents in their kid´s education.
 Furthermore, (Chevalier, A., et al., 2013) through a causal effect design, using the UK Labor Survey, found that paternal education has a positive effect on the probability of the daughters to remain studying and that maternal education has no statistical significance on the probability of remaining in education for either son or daughter.
 This finding contrasts with results of previous research on intergenerational transmission of education that identify the importance of maternal education on their children.

-3.2.3.
-Conclusion
+Conclusion & Hypothese

 From the above, it is possible to observe that the intergenerational transmission of education is an important sociological approach to study inequities in access of education and education attainment and it is commonly measured by correlating family background with education achievement of the children.
 This measure of education achievement, through national test scores and grades, has an important limitation, it only accounts for the share of students that achieve upper secondary education and are about to graduate, consequently, the high percentage of dropouts, that did not make it to that educational level, are disregarded.
-As a result, the impact of family background is not been analyzed on the most vulnerable population in the schools, which are the dropouts.
+As a result, the impact of family background is not been analyzed on the process of dropping out of the school system.
 Each dropout is an indication and origin of fundamental inequities and is the final consequence of a complex and multidimensional process of disengagement, which includes low performance, amongst other variables (Rumberger, R. and Ah Lim, S., 2008).

 Following this, the present thesis pretends to analyze the relationship between the intergenerational transmission of education theory and the dropout phenomenon in schools in Colombia.
-To the best of my knowledge there is no study so far in Colombia that relates these two components, so this research can build on the existing literature and ignite a debate about the role of family on dropouts in Colombia.
+To the best of my knowledge there is no study so far in Colombia that relates these two components, so this research can build on the existing literature and ignite a debate about the role of family background on dropouts in Colombia.
 The next section provides an empirical literature on dropouts, specifically the impact of family background on this variable.

 Based on the intergenerational transmission of education theory, that establishes the importance of family background on the education trajectory of children, and the empirical review on dropouts, specifically Rumberger´s (YEAR) and Frank´s (YEAR) findings, which posit that parent education is the most powerful predictor of dropout and that socioeconomic variables must be analyzed independently, the hypotheses of the present thesis are: